PUPPIES

 Mutt Dogs For Adoption in Philadelphia, PA, USA

 Dog Breed: Unknown breed.
-Meet Plankton – like her namesake she is small in size, big in personality, and a not-so-secret sweetheart!
-Plankton and the rest of her SpongeBob SquarePants-theme
+Like Plankton's namesake, she is small in size, big in personality, and a not-so-secret sweetheart!
+Plankton and the rest of her SpongeBob SquarePants-themed siblings

 View more

-d siblings arrived to PAWS as a litter of 7, and have been learning the ropes ever since.
-Plankton is currently living in foster care with her sister Pearl, and they are both equal parts snuggly and spunky!
+arrived to PAWS as a litter of 7, and have been learning the ropes ever since.
+Plankton was living in foster care with her sister Pearl who was recently adopted, and this equal parts snuggly and spunky girl is looking for a forever home to call her own!
 Plankton loves soaking up the spotlight whenever she has the chance—especially when it comes with ear scratches and belly rubs.
-Around other dogs, she might play it cool at first, but once she gets the green light from Pearl (who is slightly more brave right now), she dives in tail-first with a tidal wave of confidence and energy!
-Plankton seems like she would love to continue living with another dog in her forever home, and would make an excellent canine companion to anyone looking for their next best friend.
+Around other dogs, she might play it cool at first, but once she gets the green light, she dives in tail-first with a tidal wave of confidence and energy!
+Plankton seems like she would love to continue living with another playful dog in her forever home, and would make an excellent canine companion to anyone looking for their next best friend.
 Plankton’s favorite hobbies include; charming humans with her puppy eyes, playing with her doggy pals, and turning cuddle time into a contact sport (spoiler alert: she wins).
 She also loves being carried down stairs like the royalty she is, and if there’s a nap to be had, she’s all in!
 This smart girl already knows how to sit for her meals and often listens to the “sit” command even without treats (though she’ll never say no to a snack).
 She's still working on house training, but she’s a potty pad pro and making great strides each day!
 And she’s even starting to explore the great outdoors on her “big girl” walks—watch out, world!
-So if you’re ready to trade a life of boring for a boatload of adorable, adopt Plankton and rescue her from the Chum Bucket life—she’s ready to join your Krusty Krew.
-You can also follow along for more of Pearl's and & Plankton's adventures on Instagram, phillyfostermama!
-Age: ~4 months old How I came to PAWS: Found Stray Animal ID#: A-179952 Weight: 20 lbs, and growing!
+If you’re ready to trade a life of boring for a boatload of adorable, adopt Plankton and rescue her from the Chum Bucket life—she’s ready to join your Krusty Krew.
+You can also follow along to see more of Plankton's adventures on Instagram, phillyfostermama!
+Age: ~5 months old How I came to PAWS: Found Stray Animal ID#: A-179952 Weight: 21 lbs, and growing!
 Mixed breed (It’s impossible to identify breed mix by sight alone, so for most dogs, their mix is only a guess.
 We get to know each dog as an individual and strive to make matches based on personality, not on breed label.)
 Location: Foster Care All of our dog meets are by appointment only; to get started, please complete the adoption application.
 To learn more about this dog, please contact us at adoptionsphillypaws or 215-298-9680 ext.
 16. Philadelphia Animal Welfare Society, 2900 Grays Ferry Ave, Phila, PA 19146 (by appointment only).
 PA Lic.# 06172. _____________________________________ To adopt a cat, complete the application at phillypaws/catapp.
 To adopt a dog, complete the application at phillypaws/dogapp.
 To adopt a small animal, complete the application at phillypaws/small-animal-adoption-application.
 Please reference this animal's ID NUMBER when inquiring.
-Learn more about PAWS' adoption process, locations, and more at: phillypaws/adopt/info. __________________________________________ Adoption fees for cats and dogs include age-appropriate vaccinations, spay/neuter, and microchip.
-Adoption fees are as follows, plus tax: $150 for large adult dogs (older than 1 year); $250 for small dogs (under 25 lbs) and all puppies (under 1 year); $60 for adult cats (over 6 months of age), $100 for kittens (under 6 months of age), and $25 for small animals.
-When you adopt a pair of kittens together, the total adoption fee is $150.
-PAWS, the Philadelphia Animal Welfare Society is a 501(c)3 non-profit animal rescue organization dedicated to saving Philadelphia's homeless and at-risk animals.
+Learn more about PAWS' adoption process, locations, and more at: phillypaws/adopt/info. _______________________________________ All animals adopted from PAWS are up-to-date on age-appropriate vaccinations, spayed/neutered, and microchipped.
+Adoption fees are as follows, including taxes: Adult cats (6 months+) are $81.
+(1) Kitten (<6 months) is $135.
+(2) Kittens (<6 months) are $216.
+Puppies (<12 months) are $324.
+Adult Dogs (< 25lbs) are $297.
+Adult Dogs (25lbs+) are $162.
+Small animals are $27.
+The PAWS Adoption Center in Old City at 2nd and Arch Streets is open to walk-ins or by appointment Monday-Friday from 12 pm to 6 pm, Saturday 11 am to 6 pm, and Sunday from 11 am to 5 pm.
+Cats and small animals are available at this location.
+PAWS also has cats available for adoption at the Petsmart at Broad St and Washington Ave by appointment.
+PAWS has a large network of foster homes where dogs, cats, and small animals are available for adoption.
+Email adoptionsphillypaws to learn more.
+PAWS, Philadelphia Animal Welfare Society, is a 501(c)3 non-profit animal rescue organization dedicated to saving Philadelphia's homeless and at-risk animals.
 PAWS is the city's largest rescue partner and provider of low-cost, basic veterinary care.
 Through our adoption locations, special events, and network of foster homes, PAWS finds loving homes for thousands of animals every year.
-PAWS is working to make Philadelphia a no-kill city where every healthy and treatable pet is guaranteed a home.
-Please visit .phillypaws for more information on adopting, fostering, volunteering, or donating.
+PAWS is working to make Philadelphia a place where every healthy and treatable pet is guaranteed a home.
+When you adopt a pet from PAWS you truly save a life!
+Please visit .phillypaws for our full calendar of adoption events throughout the region, and for more information on adopting, fostering, volunteering, or donating.

 Additional Information